codex-academy/Nelisa/Deploy_online_101.md

 > Nelisa wants to see her statistics on a web page from here smartphone.

-Deploy your Express application to [Heroku](https://devcenter.heroku.com/articles/deploying-nodejs)
+Deploy your Express application online using [Heroku](https://devcenter.heroku.com/articles/deploying-nodejs).

+# Learning areas:

+* Web application deployment using [Heroku](https://devcenter.heroku.com/articles/deploying-nodejs)